-Make sure there is no water added to the mixture and sugar should not release water in the mixture.
+Make sure no water is added to the mixture, and sugar should not release water.
 Mix everything well and see if you need something extra as per your taste.
-For me, I prefer adding extra almonds in the snack to make it more crunchy and delicious.
+I prefer adding extra almonds to the snack to make it more crunchy and delicious.

-Keep in an airtight jar and enjoy 3 to 4 tbsp every day with tea or coffee.
-This can last up to months as long as everything is fresh and kept clean.
+Keep in an airtight jar and enjoy 3 to 4 tbsp daily with tea or coffee.
+This can last for months as long as everything is fresh and kept clean.

-Now add all the prepared semolina with nuts in the mixture and safe in an air-tight container.
+Now add all the prepared semolina with nuts to the mixture and safe in an air-tight container.
 Your Panjiri is ready.

 Panjiri is known to be the most healthy snack for breastfeeding moms.
 It’s nutritious, healthy, and addictive.
 Panjiri is an Indian name for mong daal and semolina mix snack for moms who just delivered the baby and need nutrients rich pack every day.
 Especially for moms who give birth during the winter season.
-It’s ideal for them to have it every day with a preferred beverage, tea, or coffee.
+They should have it every day with a preferred beverage, tea, or coffee.

-Mung beans are known to be rich in protein, magnesium, potassium, and lower cholesterol levels.
+Mung beans are rich in protein, magnesium, and potassium and lower cholesterol levels.

-Here is the video on how to prepare desi ghee at home with unsalted butter.
+Here is the video on preparing desi ghee at home with unsalted butter.

 One piece of Jaggery (sugarcane aka Gur).
 Jaggery is one form of brown sugar and is considered healthier for breastfeeding moms.
 Melt jaggery with a tbsp of organic ghee.
-Once melted giving a toffee-like texture, add your favorite dry fruits or nuts in there.
-E.g sliced coconuts, dry dates, almonds, pistachios, raisins, etc. mix everything well.
-You can enjoy it as a warm soft snack or you can cool it on parchment paper.
+Once melted, giving a toffee-like texture, add your favorite dry fruits or nuts in there.
+Such as sliced coconuts, dry dates, almonds, pistachios, raisins, etc. mix everything well.
+You can enjoy it as a warm, soft snack or you can cool it on parchment paper.
 Cool it until it becomes brittle.

-Jaggery is known to have too many health benefits like it improves the immune system, anemia, digestion, and a lot more making it perfect for new moms’ recovery.
-Thus, it is considered a healthy postpartum diet in the form of a sweet snack but if consumed in moderation.
+Jaggery is known to have too many health benefits, like it improves the immune system, anemia, digestion, and much more, making it perfect for new moms’ recovery.
+Thus, it is considered a healthy postpartum diet as a sweet snack but only if consumed in moderation.

-Eating carom seeds helps moms with bloating and prevents breastfed babies to become gassy.
+Eating carom seeds helps moms with bloating and prevents breastfed babies from becoming gassy.

-Making the right choice of bread as per your taste and preference for postpartum eating is absolutely healthy now and in the long term.
+Making the right choice of bread as per your taste and preference for postpartum eating is healthy after the baby and in the long term.

 Lemongrass tea for Postpartum weight loss

-When you are breastfeeding you need 500 extra calories every day to sufficiently nourish the baby.
-However, new moms still end up eating more as they feel hungry most of the time.
+When breastfeeding, you need 500 extra calories daily to nourish the baby.
+However, new moms still eat more as they often feel hungry.
 Eat watchfully and enjoy this herbal tea every night to control your weight.

 Avoid drinking cold water or cold beverages immediately after giving birth.
 Warm beverages will significantly help with menstrual cramps.

 Prepare Fennel seeds and cardamom water for a whole day and drink that.
-Not only it’s refreshing but also extremely good for digestion, bloating and helps with flatulence.
+It’s refreshing, extremely good for digestion and bloating, and helps with flatulence.

 Boil a tbsp of fennel seeds and a couple of cardamom pods in a pot of boiling water.
 Let it simmer for about 5 to 10 minutes.
 Strain and pour in a water gallon.
 Gradually drink this throughout the day.
 Refrigerate if you have to.

-Key tip: you can prepare baby formula in fennel seeds water instead of regular water for babies who have serious gas issues.
+Key tip: you can prepare baby formula in fennel seeds instead of regular water for babies with serious gas issues.
 This is the best remedy for dealing with baby gas issues.

 Avoid processed food, and try to eat healthily.
-But this does not mean you are staying up in the kitchen all day long to prepare your meals instead of focusing on the baby.
+But this does not mean you stay in the kitchen all day to prepare meals instead of focusing on the baby.